allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 > "I write an average of five new programs every week.
 Poets have to write poems.
 I have to write computer programs."
 >
 > \- Donald Knuth

-[Trunk-based Development vs. Git Flow](https://www.toptal.com/software/trunk-based-development-git-flow): A versioning process other than the ubiquitous GitFlow-esque method.

 [Up or Out: Solving the IT Turnover Crisis](http://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis): a.k.a.
 [The Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/).
 No matter what, top talent will leave an organization, while the under qualified will stay since they can't move on.
 Instead of instead of struggling to retain top talent, embrace the turn-over and learn to train top talent.
 Hire for attitude, train for aptitude.